All Episodes

 But that's how socialism works.

-Uh they have everything, you have nothing.
+They have everything, you have nothing.

-And uh we got we gotta stop this guy.
+And we got to stop this guy.

 I think it'll happen Thursday night.

-I I have a feeling Curtis is ready.
+I have a feeling Curtis is ready.

 Nobody watches that anymore.

-See now, why doesn't the New York Post stream that on their website?
+See, now, why doesn't the New York Post stream that on their website?

-Like if New York Post streamed that, I would watch it.
+Like, if New York Post streamed that, I would watch it.

 Yeah, well, I'm sure it'll be on YouTube.

-Clip and nobody watches the whole debate anymore.
+Nobody watches the whole debate anymore.

-He talks real fast and gets into these word salads.
+Now, when Madani's been, or Sharpen would say, man, damny, what he does now, he talks real fast and gets into these word salads.

-Not the drunken Kamala Harris word salad, but a very skillful word salad, so it sounds like he's answering, but he doesn't.
+Not the drunken Kamala Harris word salad, but a very skillful word salad.

 He's agreed to do a Fox interview, Fox News.

-Uh I don't know what his strategy is.
+I don't know what his strategy is.

-He may want them to beat him up because with his crowd, if Fox gives him a hard time, it it helps him.
+He may want them to beat him up because with his crowd, if Fox gives him a hard time, it helps him.

-He'd like to get into a battle with Trump because with his voters that would help him.
+He'd like to get into a battle with Trump because with his voters, that would help him.

-He's getting the presidential medal of freedom.
+He's getting the Presidential Medal of Freedom.

 Today would have been his 32nd birthday.